mrworf/ircontroller/README.md

 # ircontroller
-REST interface to a USB Infrared Toy v2, allowing easy use of IR receive/send from the network
+REST interface to IR Deluxe^2, allowing easy use of IR receive/send from the network

 # Requirements
 - python-flask